ShilohChristian/Schedule/README.md

 Note: Fixed a runtime error where `loadGradientDirection` was missing from `script2.js` (added helper functions `loadGradientDirection` and `updateGradientDirection` to initialize and sync the gradient direction select control).

+Branding: Added a high-resolution `favicon.svg` (and a PNG fallback) to modernize the site iconography.